Truckee (chief): Relationship with United States settlers

 He was friendly with white settlers and guided John C. Frémont during his Second expedition early in 1843.
 After his involvement in the Mexican-American War Truckee secured a letter of introduction from Frémont commending him for his support.
 In 1844, he guided the Stevens-Murphy-Townsend party of western emigrants to water.
 The stream was named Truckee River out of gratitude, and has been known by this name ever since.
 According to Sarah Winnemucca the Kuyuidika Band also had a brief interaction with the Donner Party in which they burned the winter supplies of the Natives who had originally planned on sharing with the group.
-Truckee's trust in the White Americans lead to his eventual decision to have his people educated by the Settlers, even sending his Granddaughter Sarah to live and learn in William Ormsby's household.
+Truckee's trust in the White Americans lead to his eventual decision to have his people educated by the Settlers, even sending his granddaughter Sarah to live and learn in William Ormsby's household.

 Involvement in the Mexican-American War

 Although sources are few and often contradicting its known the Truckee played some role in the Conquest of California and possibly a few subsequent campaigns further south.
-In August 1846 when news of the war reached California John C. Frémont ordered a general call to arms for American settlers in the Region.
-At this point accounts differ widely on how involved Truckee became with some reports saying he fought alongside only his close family and the few braves he had with him while others state that Truckee was given command over a whole Native Company numbering from 200-500 men.
+In August 1846 when news of the war reached California John C. Frémont ordered a general call to arms for American settlers in the region.
+At this point accounts differ widely on how involved Truckee became with some reports saying he fought alongside only his close family and the few braves he had with him while others state that Truckee was given command over a whole Native Company numbering from 200 to 500 men.
 This would be in line with Truckee's insistence on being referred to by his military title "Captain" for the rest of his life.
 Upon the conclusion of the war Captain Truckee was awarded a Brevet for his bravery and heroism.
 Unfortunately a conclusive account of Captain Truckee's actions during the war will most likely never be known due to the few sources even written on the subject.